mattheu/MinQueue/readme.md

 ### Fatal error: Allowed memory size... ###

-Created some sort of infinite loop when working out the order of depencies. eg Files 1, 2 and 3.
+You have probably created an infinite loop when working out the order of depencies.

+_Example:_
+Files 1, 2 and 3 are enqueued.
 File 1 is a dependency of 2, which is a dependency of 3.
 If only scripts 1 and 3 are minified and concatenated into 1 file, it will fail.
+This is because the processed file is now a dependency of file 2, but file 2 is also a dependency of it.
-You must either process all files, or handle 1 and 3 in separately.
+You must either process all files, or process 1 and 3 in separately.